Jayy001/codexctl/README.md

 # Codexctl
 A utility program that helps to manage the remarkable device version utilizing [ddvks update server](https://github.com/ddvk/remarkable-update)

-### Installation and use
+### Installation & Use

-This program is can be directly ran on the ReMarkable device as well as from a remote device such as your computer, it currently only has support for **command line interfaces** but a graphical interface is soon to come.
+This program can be directly ran on the ReMarkable device as well as from a remote device such as your computer, it currently only has support for **command line interfaces** but a graphical interface is soon to come.
 The steps to install are closely similar apart from the couple of extra depedancies needed for running on a remote device.

+## Downloading compiled binaries
+Thanks to @Eeems, you can directly download the compiled binary from the [releases](https://github.com/Jayy001/codexctl/releases/) page!
+Just select your operating system & download the zip repo containing the binaries - then open up a terminal and run how you would from there. `./codexctl --help`

+## Building from source

 ```
 git clone https://github.com/Jayy001/codexctl.git